Know About Loan Against LIC Policy

 No, loans taken directly from LIC against policies typically do not reflect in your CIBIL score, as they are not reported to credit bureaus.
 However, if the loan is from a bank against a LIC policy, it may impact your credit report.

-Which LIC policies are eligible for a loan?
+Are all LIC policies eligible for availing loans?

 What happens if I fail to repay the loan on my LIC policy?